 (iv) Metallic and non-metallic minerals

 Answer: Metallic minerals contain metal in raw form.
 Bauxite and manganese are some examples of metallic minerals.
-While metals such as limestone, mica and gypsum do not contain metals elements and are called as Non-metallic minerals.
+In contrast, metals such as limestone, mica and gypsum do not contain metal elements and are called non-metallic minerals.

 You will also learn about the following:

 - Methods of extraction of minerals such as mining, drilling and quarrying